-What you must pay when Services that are covered for you vou get these services Personal Emergency Response System (PERS) A Personal Emergency Response System (PERS) gives you There is no coinsurance.
-24/7 access to help in the event of an emergency.
-Simply copayment, or deductible for press the button on your device to speak with a trained PERS services. operator who will coordinate emergency dispatch to your location.
-Covered services include: Shipping and fulfillment of the mobile device and base GPS technology to identify your location during an emergency Automatic fall detection technology Please note: Remote video monitoring is not covered.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Personal Emergency Response System (PERS) A Personal Emergency Response System (PERS) gives you 24/7 access to help in the event of an emergency.
+Simply press the button on your device to speak with a trained operator who will coordinate emergency dispatch to your location.
+There is no coinsurance, copayment, or deductible for PERS services.
+PERS services are not available under your POS benefit.
+Covered services include: Shipping and fulfillment of the mobile device and base unit GPS technology to identify your location during an emergency Automatic fall detection technology Please note: Remote video monitoring is not covered.
 For Member Services or to sign up, see Chapter 2, Section 1 for contact information.
-Physician/Practitioner services, including doctor's office visits Covered services include: There is no coinsurance, Medically-necessary medical care or surgery services copayment, or deductible for furnished in a physician's office, certified ambulatory each Medicare-covered surgical center, hospital outpatient department, or any primary care provider visit. other location \$20 copayment for each Consultation, diagnosis, and treatment by a specialist Medicare-covered specialist visit.
-For hearing and balance exam Basic hearing and balance exams performed by your PCP cost sharing, please see the or specialist, if your doctor orders it to see if you need "Hearing services" section of medical treatment this medical benefits chart.